 dotnet test --blame-hang-timeout 5m --blame-hang-dump-type full

-If a test hangs, it will fails and output at least two files: a dump file per process and a sequence file.
+If a test hangs, it will fail and output at least two files: a dump file per process and a sequence file.
 The sequence file contains the list of tests that were executed before the hang:

 If you are on a CI such as GitHub Actions, you can upload the dump file as an artifact: